 If you have any questions about the position, send them to this year’s Financial Manager, Helge Bergo, at email@example.com

 Mark the posts you want to apply for.
 Your application should contain a little about yourself, what motivates you, why you are applying for a specific position, and what makes you a good candidate.
+Please attach a picture of yourself.
 It is possible to attach a transcript and CV if you wish.
 Prior knowledge is not required for the positions and they are open to all years and lines of study.
 See answers to frequently asked questions about admission and membership.